Teoscar Hernández Player Props: Mariners vs. Athletics

 Teoscar Hernández At The Plate

-- Hernandez is hitting .235 with five doubles, a triple, eight home runs and seven walks.
+- Hernandez is hitting .236 with five doubles, a triple, nine home runs and seven walks.

-- Hernandez has driven home a run in 16 games this year (33.3%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on one occasion..
+- In 34.7% of his games this season, Hernandez has had at least one RBI.
+He's picked up more than one in 12.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.